-All classified liquid waste must be stored in designated liquid waste storage areas, and disposed of by a licenced waste transporter.
-All Trackable waste as defined by the EPA ((NSW EPA Website Link)must be tracked according to EPA requirements and disposed of at a licenced facility Dockets must be received from the driver and/or via the online system.
-General solid waste is segregated into Non-putrescible, e.g. bricks, concrete, timber, metals, glass, paper, rags and oil absorbent materials not containing free liquids, general building waste; and • putrescible, e.g. green/organic waste, domestic waste • General solid waste (non-putrescible) is also segregated at source into: recyclable material (including glass, paper, scrap metal, aluminium cans, timber and wood gardening waste) is separated into general waste, paper/cardboard, and oily wastes and non-recyclable waste (oily rags, oil filters, used absorbent, old chemical/paint/fuel/oil drums).
+WASTE MANAGEMENT PLAN General solid waste is segregated into Non-putrescible, e.g. bricks, concrete, timber, metals, glass, paper, rags and oil absorbent materials not containing free liquids, general building waste; and o putrescible, e.g. green/organic waste, domestic waste.
+General solid waste (non-putrescible) is also segregated at source into: recyclable material (including glass, paper, scrap metal, aluminium cans, timber and wood gardening waste) is separated into general waste, paper/cardboard, and oily wastes and non-recyclable waste (oily rags, oil filters, used absorbent, old chemical/paint/fuel/oil drums).
 Recyclable material is transferred by a licenced waste carrier to an appropriate recycling facility where possible.
-Non-recyclable, and non-putrescible general solid waste is transferred to an appropriate disposal facility. • Waste is stored neatly in clearly labelled bins or stockpiles, with hazardous wastes stored in such a manner that stormwater run-off does not come into contact with the waste.
+Non-recyclable, and non-putrescible general solid waste is transferred to an appropriate disposal facility.
+Waste is stored neatly in clearly labelled bins or stockpiles, with hazardous wastes stored in such a manner that stormwater run-off does not come into contact with the waste.
 Monitoring Individual Contractors are responsible for monitoring housekeeping, waste collection, storage, and disposal procedures and facilities.
 Surveillance of site waste minimisation and disposal guidelines shall be conducted as part of the weekly walkthrough inspections by Colongra Production Technicians.
 Maintenance All signage, disposal areas, plant and equipment, are properly maintained in order to maximise staff awareness, minimise waste generation and maximise waste re-use and recycling.
-All power station plant and equipment are maintained according to Plant Operating, Maintenance and Calibration Manuals, Procedures & Schedules Responsible Person Where waste requires disposal by a licenced contractor, Colongra personnel shall be responsible for organising the disposal, including waste from contractors. activities.
+All power station plant and equipment are maintained according to Plant Operating, Maintenance and Calibration Manuals, Procedures & Schedules.
+Responsible Person Where waste requires disposal by a licenced contractor, Colongra personnel shall be responsible for organising the disposal, including waste from contractors activities.
+Colongra Plant Manager / Colongra Production Technicians/ Environment Advisor.
+Reporting Use, disposal, and management of waste may be reported in the Annual Environmental Management Report to NSW DPE .

-Rev C Colongra Gas-Fired Power Station - Operational Environment Management Plan Page 34 Document is uncontrolled in hard copy
+Rev F Colongra Gas-Fired Power Station - Operational Environment Management Plan Page 34 Document is uncontrolled in hard copy

-Colongra Plant Manager / Colongra Production Technicians/ Environment Manager Reporting Use, disposal, and management of waste may be reported in the Annual Environmental Management Report to NSW DPIE .
-Corrective Actions In the event of a failure to comply with the OEMP, a permit or licence condition, an investigation may be undertaken to determine the cause, and corrective actions identified, including modification of any work practices or waste management procedures as necessary to improve waste management
+Corrective Actions In the event of a failure to comply with the OEMP, a permit or licence condition, an investigation may be undertaken to determine the cause, and corrective actions identified, including modification of any work practices or waste management procedures as necessary to improve waste management.